kaiusl/pastel_evening_vscode/README.md

 | ![](resources/cacafbf.png) Light gray   | Main text, local variables, namespaces, modules, operators, punctuation          |
 | ![](resources/cd1d5eb.png) White        | Constant and static variables, function parameters, member fields and properties |

 Additionally static variables and methods are in *italic* (where possible).
 Mutable variables are underlined in languages where mutable variables are special, like Rust and Kotlin.
 See [ColorScheme.md] for more details about the color scheme.

-It is recommended to use this theme with semantic highlighting but it will work without it as well, but may miss some colors.
+It is recommended to use this theme with semantic highlighting.
+It will work without it as well, but may miss some colors.

 Style related editor settings used to develop this theme are
 ```json